denotes equal contributions

 2025

-- PerspectivesTranslating Vulgar Language in Video Game Localization: A Case Study of Black Myth: WukongXiaojing Zhao, Emmanuele Chersoni, Chu-Ren Huang, and 1 more author2025
+- PerspectivesTranslating vulgar language in video game localization: a case study of Black Myth: WukongXiaojing Zhao, Emmanuele Chersoni, Chu-Ren Huang, and 1 more authorPerspectives, 2025

-- LM4DH@RANLPCan LLMs Help Sun Wukong in his Journey to the West?
-A Case Study of Language Models in Video Game LocalizationXiaojing Zhao, Han Xu, Huacheng Song, and 2 more authorsIn , 2025
+@article{zhao2025translating, title = {Translating vulgar language in video game localization: a case study of Black Myth: Wukong}, author = {Zhao, Xiaojing and Chersoni, Emmanuele and Huang, Chu-Ren and Xu, Han}, journal = {Perspectives}, pages = {1--20}, year = {2025}, publisher = {Taylor \& Francis}, } - LM4DH@RANLPCan LLMs Help Sun Wukong in his Journey to the West?
+A Case Study of Language Models in Video Game LocalizationXiaojing Zhao, Han Xu, Huacheng Song, and 2 more authorsIn Proceedings of the First on Natural Language Processing and Language Models for Digital Humanities, Sep 2025

 Autoregressive Large Language Models (LLMs) demonstrate exceptional performance in language understanding and generation.
 However, their application in text embedding tasks has been relatively slow, along with the analysis of their semantic representation in probing tasks, due to the constraints of the unidirectional attention mechanism.
 This paper aims to explore whether such constraints can be overcome by enabling bidirectional attention in LLMs.
 We tested different variants of the Llama architecture through additional training steps, progressively enabling bidirectional attention and unsupervised/supervised contrastive learning.
 Our results show that bidirectional attention improves the LLMs’ ability to represent subsequent context but weakens their utilization of preceding context, while contrastive learning training can help to maintain both abilities.